isabella232/vcs-realtime-sdk-android-demo/README.md

 # VCS Realtime SDK Sample App for Android
 ![SignIn](https://user-images.githubusercontent.com/4389724/130239263-c3e598be-6d57-464a-b59d-bf02bd297ff7.png)

 This sample app uses the Virtual Care Service (VCS) Realtime Android SDK to demonstrate how to join virtual rooms and interact with other participants via audio and/or video.
+In addition to audio and video, data-channel messaging is also available.
-### Build and Run
+## Build and Run

 The demo app can be built to run on a device or the simulator.
 Note that the simulator does not provide video.

-The root gradle file contains the references to the SDK, WebRTC, and apollo-android images.
+The root gradle file contains the references to the SDK and WebRTC images.
 ```xml
 ...
 allprojects {